 Do I Need to Serialize My 80 Lower in Idaho?

 If you build out your own firearms starting with 80 lowers in Idaho you do not need to serialize the lower receiver or frame as there are currently no laws requiring citizens to do so.
-Should you wish to serialize your lower receiver you certainly can if necessary through our 80 lower engraving services.
+Should you wish to serialize your lower receiver we offer custom engraving for our lowers.

 Key Gun Laws in Idaho